Push-Up Progression (12 Week Guide)

 3. Hold this incline plank position, maintaining a straight line with your body, as you slowly lower your chest towards the bench.
 Lead with your chest, elbows fall about 6 inches away from your body (not out to the sides).

-Once you find an incline that allows you to perform 8 repetitions of push ups for x3 sets, you’re ready to move onto step two: linear periodization (comprehensive push-up training program).
+Once you find an incline that allows you to perform 8 repetitions of push-ups for 3 sets, you’re ready to move on to step 2: linear periodization (my comprehensive push-up training program).

 Women in the starting position of a incline push up | push up progression.